 Types of Meets

-The following types of meets are available for competitive swimming purposes within the State of Michigan through the Michigan Swimming (hereinafter “MS”) sanctioning process of the Program Operations Division: (a) Age Group (b) Senior (c) A/B/C Festival (d) District Championships (e) Junior Olympic Championships (f) State Championships (g) Internet Distance Challenge (h) The Michigan Mile (i) Open Water/Long Distance/ Marathon and (j) Specialty/Non-Typical.
+The following types of meets are available for competitive swimming purposes within the State of Michigan through the Michigan Swimming (hereinafter “MS”) sanctioning process of the Program Operations Division: (A) Age Group (B) Senior (C) Championships (D) Internet Distance Challenge (E) The Michigan Mile (F) Open Water/Long Distance/ Marathon and (G) Specialty/Non-Typical.

 A. Age Group

 Age group swimming is the program through which USA Swimming provides fair and open competition for its registered swimmers.
 The swimmers are grouped by age, gender and, sometimes with the use of time standards, swimming ability.
 Within MS the grouping of swimmers by particular age groups has varied throughout the years.
 The age groups for the State Championship Meets are designated by specific rule.
 (See Rule V H.) However, for regular season meets the age groups offered in a meet are determined by the meet host with approval through the sanctioning process of the Program Operations Vice-Chair.
 These age groupings should be designed by the meet host and the program operations Vice-Chair to promote fair competition within the designated age group(s).
 Examples of some of the age groups usually used in Michigan include 8 and Under, 9 & 10, 10 and Under, 11 & 12, 13 & 14, 15-18 and Open, although variations may occur.
 “Open” events include swimmers of any age who compete in the event so long as the swimmer has achieved a qualifying time standard for the event (if any) unless a minimum age for entry in the event has been established by the meet host.
-Other possible groupings may include (1) “own age" where swimmers compete in single year age groups or (2) “mini meets” wherein the ages of swimmers and types of events are limited (usually designed to accommodate beginning level swimmers).
+Other possible groupings may include (1) “own age" where swimmers compete in single year age groups, (2) “mini meets” wherein the ages of swimmers and types of events are limited (usually designed to accommodate beginning level swimmers) or (3) “A/B/C Festival” wherein swimmers with Q1 time standard cuts are not allowed to swim that event.
 Age Group meets may also be delineated by time standards in addition to the swimmers age.
 The time standards used in Michigan are Q1, Q2, Q3, A, B, and C (See rule II).
 MS encourages a variety in age group meet formats to take place throughout the year including multi-level time standard meets and meets with unique time standards. (e.g., a B-C meet offers both B and C level events accommodating swimmers who have B times in some events and C times in other events.
+See rule XXXXXX officials payment.
 Age Groups meets may also be designated as Group I or Group II Meets which are required to offer, if so designated, the following events: